Exploring entanglement in finite-size quantum systems with degenerate ground state: Introduction

 In quantum mechanics, if two or more different eigenfunctions of a Hamiltonian operator that describes a quantum system correspond to the same eigenenergy, they are degenerate and their arbitrary linear combination is likewise an eigenstate of the system.
 Degenerate quantum systems represent a special interest in condensed matter physics, theory of magnetism and quantum computing.
 For instance, the notable quantum Ising model characterized by two-fold degenerate ground state is widely used for benchmarking quantum algorithms \cite{Ising_dissipation, Heyl, Carleo} and platforms \cite{Rydberg1, Rydberg2} as well as for demonstrating quantum priority \cite{IBM127}.
 Another important example is the Kitaev's toric code, degenerate quantum states employed in error correction algorithms \cite{Toric_code}.
 From the side of fundamental research, the key role of degeneracy has been revealed when explaining the formation of a classical long-range order in a quantum system in the thermodynamic limit\cite{Anderson_towers, Lauchli_towers, Quantum_Darwinism}.

 Exploring the properties of the quantum systems with degenerate ground state is a hard numerical problem and is mainly performed with the family of the exact diagonalization methods having fundamental limitations on the size of the simulated systems \cite{Lauchli1, Lauchli2}.
 Furthermore, some of the exact diagonalization approaches cannot resolve degeneracy correctly \cite{Fehske, Manmana}.
 Employing neural quantum state approaches allows to work around the size limitation of the exact diagonalization and find the ground state energies of larger quantum systems.
 However, the accurate estimation of an observable in the case of a degenerate system generally represents a vast problem for neural-based approaches\cite{Joshi}.
 Linear combinations of the degenerate eigenstates obtained with exact diagonalization correspond to the same energy (Fig.\ref{intro}), but they can be of different complexity with respect to the amount of entanglement \cite{Quantum_Darwinism}, phase structure \cite{Bagrov1, Bagrov2} and other quantum state properties \cite{Sotnikov}.
 This means that the theoretical description of a quantum system with degeneracy of the ground state is associated with the characterization of an ensemble of degenerate eigenfunctions that can be generated on the basis of the exact diagonalization solutions (Fig.\ref{intro}).

-Surprisingly, to our knowledge, this problem has not yet been investigated.
+In this sense, interesting results concerning exactly solvable quantum spin models with degeneracy were obtained in the previous works \cite{Popkov1, Popkov2}.
+By using the degenerate eigenstates of the one-dimensional ferromagnetic Heisenberg model the authors of Ref.\onlinecite{Popkov1} constructed density matrices of pure and mixed types and define the scaling of the entanglement entropy on the subsystem size.
+A distinct approach for describing entropy of the ferromagnetic Heisenberg model with highly-degenerate ground state was developed in Refs.\onlinecite{Doyon1, Doyon2, Doyon3}, where it was shown that any eigenfunction from degenerate manifold of the $n$-qubit system can be represented as a linear combination of the $n+1$ trivial zero-entropy permutation symmetric states.
+On this basis the authors explored entanglement behaviour of the ferromagnetic Heisenberg model in the thermodynamics limit.
+To our knowledge, the entanglement properties of degenerate quantum systems beyond above-mentioned cases of the integrable models has been practically unexplored.